-Aidan Delgado is a 3rd year Chemistry PhD Candidate in the Fischer group, where he specializes on the applications of Scanning Probe Microscopy (SPM) for electronic and structural characterization of carbon-based nanostructures.
+Aidan Delgado is a 5th year Ph.D. student in the Fischer group, where he specialized on the applications of Scanning Probe Microscopy (SPM) for electronic and structural characterization of carbon-based nanostructures.
 Prior to his time at Berkeley, Aidan received his B.A. in Chemistry from Lawrence University, where he worked with Dr. Graham Sazama synthesizing conductive one-dimensional MOFs.
-In his free time, he enjoys cycling and running around the Bay Area and hiking with his dog, Charlie.

 Aidan’s research is at the interface of materials science, condensed matter physics and chemistry.
 His research aims at developing a fundamental understanding of the structural and electronic properties of carbon-based nanomaterials.
 To do so, he utilizes state-of-the-art SPM methods (UHV temperature-controlled STM/STS/nc-AFM), allowing him to achieve atomic resolution and explore novel electronic states.
 Currently, his interests lie in the deterministic control of quantum electronic states in strongly correlated low-dimensional materials, which has led him to explore novel non-Hermitian systems.
 These, are intrinsically in a non-equilibrium state and are predicted to exhibit an anisotropic transport of charge carriers.
 Graphene nanoribbons (GNRs), quasi-1D strips of graphene, are a promising platform for the creation of these non-Hermitian systems.
 Their bottom-up fabrication offers a large degree of tunability in their electronic structure, generating strongly correlated phases into otherwise ordinary materials.